 - If you’re using shiitake remember to remove their stems, which are quite leathery.
 Do so by trimming them where they attach to the cap.
 They can be saved to make vegetable stock or broths.

 - Adding a little wine to de-glaze the pan can easily add tons of flavor.
-If you don’t have wine then you can use a little sherry or stock.
+If you don’t have wine then you can use a little sherry, stock, or water.
 All you need is just a tablespoon or two – once added, stir the mushrooms continually until the liquid has evaporated.
 This will help to capture all the extra flavor from the bottom of the pan.

-- Herbs: feel free to experiment with other herbs, of course.
-Rosemary, parsley, etc., or even a teaspoon of Italian Seasoning.
+- Herbs: feel free to experiment with other herbs – rosemary, parsley, etc., or even a teaspoon of Italian Seasoning.

 - For Spice: you could use a little chili oil in place of some of the butter.
 Also, add a pinch or two of red pepper flakes.

-- For sauteed mushrooms and onions: thinly slice an onion and saute it in the pan for 20-30 seconds before adding the mushrooms and cooking as suggested.
+- Mushrooms and onions: thinly slice an onion and saute it in the pan for 20-30 seconds before adding the mushrooms and cooking as suggested.

-- For sauteed mushrooms and spinach: spinach is packed with water, so you’ll never achieve super ‘crispy’ results when adding it to this mushroom dish.
+- Mushrooms and spinach: spinach is packed with water, so you’ll never achieve super ‘crispy’ results when adding it to this mushroom dish.
 I suggest adding the spinach right at the end of the process until it ‘just’ wilts.